OpenEvalProject/evals/manuscripts/elife-39575/v3/manuscript.md

 ## Abstract

-10.7554/eLife.39575.001 Fast synaptic inhibition in the nervous system depends on the transmembrane flux of Cl - ions based on the neuronal Cl - driving force.
-Established theories regarding the determinants of Cl - driving force have recently been questioned.
-Here, we present biophysical models of Cl - homeostasis using the pump-leak model.
-Using numerical and novel analytic solutions, we demonstrate that the Na + /K + -ATPase, ion conductances, impermeant anions, electrodiffusion, water fluxes and cation-chloride cotransporters (CCCs) play roles in setting the Cl - driving force.
-Our models, together with experimental validation, show that while impermeant anions can contribute to setting [Cl - ] i in neurons, they have a negligible effect on the driving force for Cl - locally and cell-wide.
-In contrast, we demonstrate that CCCs are well-suited for modulating Cl - driving force and hence inhibitory signaling in neurons.
+Fast synaptic inhibition in the nervous system depends on the transmembrane flux of Cl- ions based on the neuronal Cl- driving force.
+Established theories regarding the determinants of Cl- driving force have recently been questioned.
+Here, we present biophysical models of Cl- homeostasis using the pump-leak model.
+Using numerical and novel analytic solutions, we demonstrate that the Na+/K+-ATPase, ion conductances, impermeant anions, electrodiffusion, water fluxes and cation-chloride cotransporters (CCCs) play roles in setting the Cl- driving force.
+Our models, together with experimental validation, show that while impermeant anions can contribute to setting [Cl-]i in neurons, they have a negligible effect on the driving force for Cl- locally and cell-wide.
+In contrast, we demonstrate that CCCs are well-suited for modulating Cl- driving force and hence inhibitory signaling in neurons.
 Our findings reconcile recent experimental findings and provide a framework for understanding the interplay of different chloride regulatory processes in neurons.

 ## Introduction

 Fast synaptic inhibition in the nervous system is mediated by type A γ-aminobutyric acid receptors (GABAARs) and glycine receptors (GlyRs), which are primarily permeable to chloride (Cl-) (Farrant and Kaila, 2007).
 Together with the neuronal membrane potential, the transmembrane gradient for Cl- sets the driving force for Cl- flux across these receptors, controlling the properties of inhibitory signaling.
 Modification of neuronal intracellular Cl- concentration ([Cl-]i) has been shown to play a causative role in multiple neurological diseases including epilepsy, chronic pain, schizophrenia and autism (Rivera et al., 2004; Huberfeld et al., 2007; Price et al., 2009; Hyde et al., 2011; Tyzio et al., 2014).
 Similarly, intracellular Cl- is thought to be modulated during brain development so that GABAergic transmission contributes optimally to the construction of neural circuits (Ben-Ari, 2002).
 Given the importance of Cl- for brain function and dysfunction, the cellular mechanisms that control its transmembrane gradient and driving force are of considerable interest.

 Plasmalemmal Cl- transporters, in particular cation-chloride cotransporters (CCCs), are understood to be the major mechanism by which neurons regulate the driving force for Cl- permeable anion channels (Kaila et al., 2014).
 Recently, it has been suggested that in fact impermeant anions control local [Cl-]i and driving force (Glykys et al., 2014), rather than the CCCs.
 The majority of intracellular anions are impermeant to the neuronal membrane; these include ribo- and deoxynucleotides, intracellular proteins and metabolites (Burton, 1983).
 Impermeant anions induce what is known as the Donnan (or Gibbs-Donnan) effect (Hill, 1956; Sperelakis, 2012) – an uneven distribution of impermeant molecules across the membrane which is osmotically unstable.
 Without active ion transport to counter this effect, neurons would swell and burst (Kay, 2017).
 Animal cells, including neurons, maintain cell volume in the presence of impermeant anions by using the Na+/K+-ATPase to pump Na+ out of the cell and K+ in, along with the passive movement of water and other ions (Tosteson and Hoffman, 1960; Armstrong, 2003; Liang et al., 2007; Kay, 2017).
 This pump-leak mechanism, whilst stabilizing cell volume, also establishes the negative resting membrane potential and transmembrane Na+ and K+ gradients, which serve as energy sources for the coupled transport of other molecules, including Cl- by CCCs.
-In the absence of active Cl- transport, [Cl-]i is set by the membrane potential; i.e. the Nernst potential of Cl- (ECl=RTF ln⁡CliClo) equals the transmembrane potential (Vm).
+In the absence of active Cl- transport, [Cl-]i is set by the membrane potential; i.e. the Nernst potential of Cl- ($E_{Cl}=\frac{RT}{F}ln⁡\frac{Cl_{i}}{Cl_{o}}$) equals the transmembrane potential (Vm).

 The transmembrane Cl- gradient and the driving force (DF = Vm−ECl) for Cl- permeable ion channels are therefore the outcome of multiple, dynamically interacting mechanisms.
 This makes experimental investigation of the determinants of Cl- driving force difficult, particularly at a local level.
 Computational models based on established biophysical first principles are a productive means for exploring the roles of cellular mechanisms in generating local Cl- driving force.
 Here, we establish numerical and novel analytic solutions for an inclusive model of Cl- homeostasis to elucidate the determinants of the neuronal driving force for Cl-.